pieroproietti/penguins-calamares-arch/README.md

 # calamares PKGBUILD

-I'm using manjaro version, we need before to build it to build and install from AUR the follow packages:
+We are using **unchanged** [manjaro PKGBUILD](https://gitlab.manjaro.org/packages/extra/calamares).
+Before to build calamares we need to build and install the follow packages from AUR:

 * ttf-comfortaa
 * ckbcomp